jbsarrodie/jbsarrodie.github.io/blog/open-std-based-ea-repository.md

 A way to link these concepts each other
 ---------------------------------------

 Having a nice set of entities is not enough, a CMDB is all about linking something to something else.
-TOGAF come with a whole set of relations between entities.
+TOGAF comes with a whole set of relations between entities.
 And again, all this is described:

 ![](http://pubs.opengroup.org/architecture/togaf9-doc/arch/Figures/34_contentfwk6.png)